sandeep711/HCI584-Project/Docs/Developer-Doc.md

 ## MacOS

 From my experience with working on this project, Tkinter can face compatibility issues on macOS, particularly when run in VS Code's integrated terminal.
-To mitigate these issues, it's best to use a an isolated Python virtual environment.
+To mitigate these issues, it's best to use an isolated Python virtual environment.

 Instructions for those are:
 1. Setup Virtual Environment : `python3 -m venv tkinter_env`